…Even Small Children!

 Make Kids Try New Foods

-One of the struggles with healthy eating is that any children don’t want to try new things.
-This means that it can be difficult to get them to try vegetables and fruits that would otherwise be really good for them.
+One of the struggles with healthy eating is that many children don’t want to try new things, such as vegetables and fruits.
 One way you can do that is by asking them to try a single bite of a new type of food, and if they don’t like it, then they don’t have to eat it.
-Knowing that they have that out often gives them the courage they need to try the new thing, knowing that you won’t force them to eat it.
-Forcing kids to eat food just leads to them hating it for longer and having some negative emotions towards you.
+Knowing that they have a way to opt out often gives children the courage they need to try new foods, since they won’t feel forced to eat them.
+Forcing kids to eat food will cause them to put up even greater resistance and will create negative emotions towards you and eating in general.

 Use Your Crock Pot and Pressure Cooker

 Parents have never been busier than they are now.
 Between most households having two working parents to the number of extracurricular activities that kids have after school, time is at a premium.
 Ways to make that easier for busy parents are to use a crockpot or pressure cooker to do most of the cooking work for you so that you don’t have to spend hours in front of the stove to get a healthy meal.

 For those with a little extra time in the morning, crockpots can be extremely useful to have a hot meal ready to go on the table when you get home from work or school.
 This is especially helpful if you have pre-chopped vegetables and potatoes to make stews or roasts even healthier than they already are.
 You can also sneak different vegetables into these dishes easily, making it easier to get your kids to eat them.

 If you are more of a last-minute shaft, a pressure cooker can be a lifesaver as long as you know how to use it.
 There are dozens of websites out there that catered to pressure cooker recipes to help you convert what you already have into something healthy.

 See More from Nisha Miller

 Nisha MillerLifestyle Editor | FamilyLivingToday.comNisha@FamilyLivingToday.com